 While most state agencies are required by a state law known as the Administrative Procedures Act to adopt rules and regulations through a public process, the state Board of Elections is inexplicably exempt from the law.
 As a result, the Board can adopt regulations governing our basic election process without having to go through a public notice or hearing process, all but eliminating the ability of the public to weigh in.
-Virtually no other major state agency is exempt from the APA; legislation introduced this year by Representative Carlos Tobon (H 5451) and Senator Stephen Archambault (S 0658) aims to remove the Board of Election’s exemption, resulting in a more open, transparent, and representative election process.
+Virtually no other major state agency is exempt from the APA.
+Legislation introduced this year by Representative Carlos Tobon (H 5451) and Senator Stephen Archambault (S 0658) aims to remove the Board of Election’s exemption, resulting in a more open, transparent, and representative election process.

 Police Practices Bills

 Under current law, police agencies can confiscate the money and property of a person suspected of having committed certain offenses, whether or not that person is ever convicted or even charged.
 Those belongings then become the property of law enforcement, and can be kept or sold with the proceeds going to those agencies.
 The burden is on the innocent property owner to get the money or property back by proving it was not unlawfully earned.
 This process, known as civil asset forfeiture, not only undermines the presumption of innocence – where the state has to prove someone has engaged in criminal activity – but also gives police an incentive to care as much about profit as about public safety.
 In March, the ACLU testified before the House Judiciary committee in support of legislation (H 5631), sponsored by House Minority Leader Brian Newberry, to limit this practice by requiring an individual to be convicted of an offense before their assets can be relinquished, and ensuring that co-owners of assets are not unfairly punished.

 Cell Phone Location Tracking (H 5373, S 0659)